anglyan/properunits/README.md

 ## Status

 Properunits is still in development.
-Please check spikelearn's documentation in [readthedocs]
+Please check the documentation in readthedocs.

 ## Quick install